 - An antiseptic exfoliant that deeply cleanses pores.

-- Excellent treatment for acne and aids in overall skin rejuvenation.
+- It’s also an excellent treatment for acne and aids in overall skin rejuvenation.

-- It comes from Willow Tree Bark in its natural form
+- Comes from Willow Tree Bark in its natural form

-- Recommended for: acne, mile rosacea, hyperpigmented and rough skin.
+- Due so, use it for acne, mile rosacea, hyperpigmented and rough skin.

 Advanced Combination AHA & BHA:

 - Consists of three main ingredients: lactic acid (assists in the exfoliation of the skin), salicylic acid (aids in penetration), and resorcinol (assists in the treatment of acne)

 - A synergy of effective acids that penetrates uniformly to help reduce the appearance of pigmented irregularities.